bjt-user/Linux/vim/internals/tgetent.md

 It seems like `tbuf` is used uninitialized.

-What happens if I initialize it with `memset` and null terminators.
+What happens if I initialize it with `memset` and null terminators.\
+=> scheint keine Probleme zu machen

+What is the value of `tbuf` after the function exits?\
+=> still empty